-The best family-friendly stops along the Icefields Parkway from south to north are…
+Here are the best stops on the Icefields Parkway from south to north:

 - Park at the Mistaya Canyon pullout on the west side of the highway.